Super Therm and Reflectivity, Emissivity and Heat Load for Solar Reflective Index

 4 ceramics specifically formulated to work together are a proven powerful combination to block solar heat for energy efficiency and safety.

-Super Therm® Ceramic Insulation coating is unlike any heat reflective or ceramic paint in the world…it doesn’t load the heat and works all the time, every time, no matter the conditions or temperature, guaranteed!
+Super Therm® Ceramic Solar Heat coating is unlike any heat reflective or ceramic paint in the world…it doesn’t load the heat and works all the time, every time, no matter the conditions or temperature, guaranteed!